Ladysnake/Ladysnake.github.io/wiki/illuminations.md

 #### Confetti Aura

 This Aura will provide the perfect ambience for your celebrations.
+The Confetti pieces will stay on the ground for up to 20 seconds, marking your way through the world!

 ![Confetti Aura](illuminations/ConfettiAura.gif){: .wiki}